walkthru/next/walkthru/walkthru-intro/config-code.md

 center: 5
 ---

-As mentioned, the code files in a walkthru are pulled from a GitHub repo.
+As mentioned, the code files are pulled from your source code.

-You can specify this using the `code` property of the tutorial config file.
+You can specify a GitHub repo using the `code` property of the tutorial config file.

 The `owner` and `repo` sub properties specify the repo, while the `ref` property specifies a particular branch, tag, or commit.